 CHABLIS GRAND CRU

 The appellation Chablis Grand Cru is a single entity but divided between seven plots.
 The vines grow on Marls and Kimmeridgian limestone vineyards, which are located across the Serein River from the village of Chablis.
-The region produces wines with vitality, and are vastly different in flavors—from fresh and transparent to racy, dense, savory and elegant.
-Sampling the wines are exciting, because styles differ from producer to producer.
-Broad culinary applications include simple boiled or grilled lobster to fish or chicken in cream and mushroom sauces, to foie gras, veal and sweetbreads.
+The region produces wines with vitality, and are vastly different in flavors—from fresh and transparent—to racy, dense, savory and elegant.
+Sampling the wines are exciting, because styles differ so much from producer to producer.
+Broad culinary applications include simple boiled or grilled lobster, to fish or chicken in cream and mushroom sauces—to foie gras, veal and sweetbreads.

 For this pairing, we went with a ’14 Jean-Claude Bessin Chablis Grand Cru Valmur and tried three different food preparations: a traditional steamed lobster, a French inspired à la meunière with capers and cauliflower, and a nontraditional dish—an Asian inspired grilled tuna with mango chutney, and Napa cabbage slaw.
 The Grand Cru wine really shined when paired with the intense Asian flavors, so it wasn’t too much of a stretch.
 The key was finding a food that could live up to the wines’ vitality.
 And guess what?
 Unconventional won this time!
 Here are the tasting notes and pairings: